angular/material-start/README.md

 #### "How to build an App"

-Here are some generalized steps that may be used to conceptualize the app implementation process:
+Here are some generalized steps that may be used to conceptualize the application implementation process:

 1. Plan your layout and the components you want to use
-2. Use hard-coded data to make sure the components appear as desired
+2. Use hard-coded HTML and mock content to make sure the components appear as desired
 3. Wire components to your application logic
-> Use the seamless integration with Angular directives<br/>
+> Use the seamless integration possible with Angular directives and controllers<br/>
-> Assumes you have unit tested your app logic
+> This integration assumes that you have unit tested your app logic
 4. Add Responsive breakpoints
 5. Add Theming support
 6. Confirm ARIA compliance
 7. Write e2e Tests
-> to validate your app logic with Angular Material UI components.
+> It is important to validate your app logic with Angular Material UI components.

 <br/>
 ###### Wirefame

-The illustration below shows how we planned the layout and the primary components that will be used in the Starter ap:
+The illustration below shows how we planned the layout and identified the primary components that will be used in the Starter ap:

 <br/>
 ![plancomponents2](https://cloud.githubusercontent.com/assets/210413/6444676/c247c8f8-c0c4-11e4-8206-208f55cbceee.png)

+> Note: that container #2 (above) is a simple `<div>` container and not an Angular Material component.

 <br/>
 - - -

 ##### ES5 Tutorials

-These tutorials assume that you have already cloned the repository and executed the `npm update` process.
+These tutorials assume that you have already cloned the repository and executed the `npm update` command.

 You will notice html Tutorials #0 thru #8: these will be used to guide you through the development process.
 By following these tutorials stages, you will be very quickly introduced to the powerful features of Angular Material.